-Milly is bright and kind, but has the misfortune of being born in a family belonging to the lower rungs of the socioeconomic strata.
-She is sent off to work at a very young age and in her interactions with her various employers, we see a power-play unique to Indian shores where even the most educated and liberal champion this form of slavery and don’t hesitate from actively discriminating against their employees.
+Milly is bright and kind but has the misfortune of being born into a family belonging to the lower rungs of the socioeconomic strata.
+She is sent off to work at a very young age and in her interactions with her various employers, we see a power-play unique to Indian shores where even the most educated and liberal champion this form of slavery and don’t hesitate to actively discriminate against their employees.

 Mukherjee’s greatest achievement is to call out Indian society by shoving a mirror in their faces.

 A State Of Freedom explores themes of isolation and power across the book.
-A lot of the times the stories are cruel and unforgiving.
+A lot of the time the stories are cruel and unforgiving.
 The harshness feels forced and unnecessary.
-Bitter aftertaste be damned, this is a persistent lump of horror and disgust in the throat that threatens to be thrown up if instigated more.
+The bitter aftertaste is damned, this is a persistent lump of horror and disgust in the throat that threatens to be thrown up if instigated more.

 Should you pick this book up?
 I don’t recommend it unless you’re looking for a short read and you have the stomach to get through visuals of animal abuse.
 Pick up Vivek Shanbag’s Ghachar Ghochar or Siddharth Chowdhury’s The Patna Manual Of Style instead.

 It seemed that the Law of the Fridge was universal across cultures and continents; things went there to die slowly and be forgotten.